 This soup is creamy, rich, and satisfying.
 The buttery gold potatoes puréed with the nutty roasted cauliflower are a match made in heaven.
 The splash of heavy cream at the end not only adds another level of richness, it also adds a touch of sweetness.

 I like to make this soup with chicken bone broth to add some protein but you can use regular chicken stock or vegetable stock if you want to keep it vegetarian.
 Same goes for the bacon…it is a yummy topper but can be left out as well.

 Even if you don’t like cauliflower…I dare you to try this soup.
 I bet you will change your mind.

-Creamy Cauliflower and Potato Soup
+Roasted Cauliflower and Potato Soup

-- 1 tablespoon butter
+- 1 Tbsp butter

-- 1/3 cup of whole milk or half and half
+- 1/4 cup heavy cream or half and half

 - fresh chives or green onions to garnish